sunilabrahamindia/sunilabraham/amaa/unfinished-manuscript/index.md

 - Pages 25–35: *Nair Community in Kerala*.
 - Pages 36–44: *Historical Background*.
 - Pages 45–49: *Dalit Shrines (Kurava, Pulaya & Paraya)*.
 - Page 50: *Chapter 2, Methodology*.
 This appears to be an important part of the manuscript, as it sets out the methodology of the study.
-Please read it [here](/amaa/unfinished-manuscript-chapter-2-methodology/)
+Please read the transcription [here](/amaa/unfinished-manuscript-chapter-2-methodology/).
 - Pages 51–67: *Chinna Pulayan: The Dalit Teacher of Sankaracharya*.
 This essay has already been documented on The Sunil Abraham Project and may be accessed [here](/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya/).
 - Pages 68–73: *Introduction*.
 - Page 74: *Dalits and Hindu Religious Identity*.
 This page contains the index and is particularly important, as it outlines the proposed contents of the unfinished manuscript.